 - Modern style [img][mod] (ID: modern)

 - Modern style was originally created for April Fools' Day 2015; the original version, "Daybreak Recreation & Activities Group Productions style", can be found under Deprecated Styles below.
-It is now the default style.
 It has a white background, large near-black text, a sticky drop-down menu at the top, affiliates at the bottom, and is made to be responsive with mobile devices in mind.

 - Minimal Dewgong style (ID: dewgong)

 - A simple, basic, minimal style; white with black text, three columns with the menu on the left and affiliates on the right.
 Starring (obviously) Dewgong.

 - This style has a black background and white text.
 It's a bit different because the affiliate bar is actually on the left and the menu is at the top in drop-down format.
 The slogan is also changed to "where nobody gets mercy, dragon or not".
 Starring Sneasel.

 - Roar of Time style [img] (ID: dialga)

 - Black and dark blue with some gradients and wavy patterns - essentially a remake of Deep Sea style, a style that was on an old version of the site, but changed and with Dialga as its mascot.
 The menus are just the ordinary lists, sitting on the left and right sides of the page, and the slogan is unchanged.

 - A Scyther-themed three-column layout, medium grayish green with black text.
 The slogan here is "Where the bugs don't slash up the dragons ...that much."
 The last two words are an addition made in this version of the style; I felt the old version (under Deprecated Styles below) needed a bit of a punchline.

 - A lavender style with black text, inspired by the colors of a shiny Ninetales.
 Slogan is unchanged, and the actual layout excluding the colors and banner is yet again a simple three-column setup.